kingsdigitallab/SummerSchool2024-museum/src/index.md

 ## Example 2
 ## [AR Example](museum/example2)
+### template: mindar.njk
 There are a few image tracking solutions for A-frame/Three.js.
-This example, based on a proof of concept made during the Glow project, is made with [MindAR](https://hiukim.github.io/mind-ar-js-doc/) which also supports face tracking.
+This example is made with [MindAR](https://hiukim.github.io/mind-ar-js-doc/) which also supports face tracking.
+It uses the [tractor](https://sketchfab.com/3d-models/old-tractor-ferguson-te20-604cb70b362846ba8a3e835bff65ae7b) made by [Fredrik Johanson](https://sketchfab.com/kird3rf)

+Use the [Tractor image target](/public/assets/mindar/image-target.jpg) either printed out or on a screen.
+If you want to use your own image, run it through the [image processor](https://hiukim.github.io/mind-ar-js-doc/quick-start/compile) to create a .mind file, then change the imageTargetSrc attribute in the a-scene in the template.
+To change the model, you can change the path in the a-asset element or add your own.